Building asset intelligence. Success requires a solid foundation!

 While most areas of a business have already adopted a degree of digitisation, asset managers have been slower to embrace the digital revolution.
 Historically, enterprise management systems (like Maximo) have focused on becoming the single source of truth for lifecycle performance, cost and condition of organisational assets and facilities.
 To do this, they rely on the ability to feed them quality data.

 With a swing towards mobility, IoT and machine learning we are seeing datasets grow both in their volume and complexity.
 Compounding this is the silos of data that exist within legacy systems, other business units or geographically dispersed locations.
-Building a single view of an
+Building a single view of an asset, requires access to all relevant data sets.

 The asset insights any organisation produces, are only as good as the data sets they are built on.